-At just over 100 bucks, the RTIC 20 is the absolute best performing cooler that you’ll find for the price, and they fit good in most fishing kayaks.
+At just over 100 bucks, this RTIC 20 is the absolute best-performing cooler that you’ll find for the price, and they fit good in most fishing kayaks.

 Why we like it

-- Half the price as the YETI 20 qt Roadie
+- Half the price as the YETI Roadie 20

 - Will keep ice for up to 5 days